Skip to main content

 Google Hotel Ads and standard Google Ads both sit inside Google’s advertising ecosystem, but they work differently.

-Standard Search campaigns are built around keywords, ad copy, and landing pages.
-They are useful for capturing broad or specific search demand, such as destination searches, branded searches, package searches, or experience-led queries.
+Standard Search campaigns are built around keywords, text ads, bidding, and landing pages.
+They are useful for capturing broad or specific demand, such as destination searches, branded searches, package searches, or experience-led queries.

 Google Hotel Ads connects hotel inventory, pricing, and booking engines to direct booking experiences in search results